Prag8855/aab/frontend/content/guides/losing-your-job.md

 After your last day of work, you might get severance pay or [unemployment benefits](/glossary/ALG%20I).
 This gives you financial support while you [find another job](/guides/find-a-job-in-berlin).

-If your employer gives performance bonuses, you should get that bonus even if you leave the company.[^22] Your bonus can be prorated.
-For example, if you should get a performance bonus every year, but you leave in September, you should get 75% of the promised bonus.
+If your employer gives performance bonuses, you should get that bonus, even if you leave the company.[^22] Your bonus can be prorated.
+For example, if you should get a yearly performance bonus, but you leave in September, you should get 75% of the promised bonus.
 Bonuses are usually paid at the start of the next year.
 If you don't get your bonus, [talk to a lawyer](/guides/english-speaking-lawyers-berlin).

 ## What happens to your unused vacation days